What does home insurance cover?

 When it’s time to celebrate, the last thing on your mind is insurance cover.
 At no extra cost, Sainsbury’s Bank can offer additional cover for special occasions up to six times during the period of your policy.

 Your contents while you’re moving house

 Removals cover protects your belongings against loss, theft and damage while you’re relocating.
 This is a valuable component of home insurance as your possessions may be left exposed while packing and loading, leaving them susceptible to burglary.

 However, most policies require you to use a professional moving company and don’t typically cover all items against accidental damage.
 As spills and breakages are some of the most common problems associated with moving, you should check whether you’ll need additional accidental damage cover for your buildings or belongings.

 Can I add extras to my home cover?

 Absolutely.
 If there’s something you’d like to add to your policy, you should speak to your insurer.
 Popular add-ons include:

-- Accidental damage cover - so those little accidents don’t cause big headaches
+- Accidental damage cover for buildings and home contents – so those little accidents don’t cause big headaches

-- personal possessions – to protect items like your handbag and laptop while you’re out and about
+- Personal possessions cover – to protect items like your handbag and laptop while you’re out and about

-- bicycle cover – to insure your bike against damage, loss and theft when it’s not in your home or garden.
+- Bicycle cover – so your bike is insured against damage, loss and theft when it’s not in your home or garden